The history of BLS Navigation

 Putting into service of the business motor vessel "Schilthorn"

-The renovated steamship "Blümlisalp" celebrates its 100th birthday
+The renovated steamboat "Blümlisalp" celebrates its 100th birthday

 Renovation and remodelling of motor vessel "Stockhorn" to become the first lounge boat in Switzerland